box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 that channel.

 From the **Basic Information** tab of your application, under **Add features and functionality**, click on the button titled **Slash Commands**.

 In the page that comes up, click **Create New Command** and input the following:

-* **Command**: This is the command that a channel user will use to share Box file / folder ID with the channel.
+* **Command**: This is the command that a channel user will use to share a Box file / folder ID with the channel.
 Use `/boxadd` for this quick start.
-* **Request URL**: The URL that is listening for and responding to slash in our Slack bot.
+* **Request URL**: The URL that is listening for and responding to slash commands in our Slack bot.
 In this quick start we use the same event URL that was used for the app event listener section above.
 * **Short Description**: A description of what the Slash command will do.
 * **Usage Hint**: Additional parameters that may be passed to the command.
 In our case, that's the Box file / folder ID and type of content.